bgctw/CrossInverts.jl/docs/src/example_vec.md

 ## Forward simulation

-Although not necessary for the inversion, it can be helpful for analysing to do a single forward simulation for all individuals for a given estimate of the effects.
+Although not necessary for the inversion, it can be helpful for further analysis to do a single forward simulation for all individuals for a given estimate of the effects.

 First, a function is created using [`gen_sim_sols_probs`](@ref)